skupperproject/skupper/cmd/bootstrap/README.md

 (original custom resources used to bootstrap the nonkube site) and the runtime files generated during initialization.

+Namespaces are stored under ${XDG_DATA_HOME}/.local/share/skupper/namespaces for regular users when XDG_DATA_HOME environment variable is set, or under
+${HOME}/.local/share/skupper/namespaces when it is not set.
+As the root user, namespaces are stored under: /usr/local/share/skupper/namespaces.

 In case the path (-p) flag is omitted, Skupper will try to process custom resources stored at the sources directory of the default namespace, or from the namespace provided through the namespace (-n) flag.